 Action cameras aren’t just ruggedized and protected against the elements, they offer ultrawide viewing angles to capture the full experience of ski runs, skateboard tricks, snorkeling adventures or just pet antics (several companies make harnesses for your dog).
 And after testing a number of action cameras in a variety of conditions, including a mountain biking trip and a rafting adventure, we have action cam recommendations for every budget.

 The GoPro Hero5 ($399) is our pick for the best action camera overall, because it offers the best video quality, is waterproof to 33 feet without requiring a protective shell, has a built-in touch screen and responds to voice commands.

 GoPro entire lineup consists of three cameras, the Hero5, the Hero5 Session ($299) and the Hero Session ($199).
 If you're having trouble deciding which GoPro or GoPro add-ons to purchase, check out our GoPro Buying Guide and list of the 20 Best GoPro Accessories.

 If you're looking for something a bit less expensive, the Kodak PixPro SP1 is our current favorite budget action cam.
 For half the price of the Hero5, the PixPro SP1 features full HD video recording, the ability to shoot 14-MP stills, and the same 33-feet of water resistance.

-Finally for people who just need something compact that they can strap to a helmet or backpack, the GoPro Hero Session features the same level of rugged durability as the Hero5, but in a body that's almost 50 percent lighter and significantly smaller.
-However, unlike the Hero5, the Session doesn't have a screen or the ability to record in 4K.
+Finally for people who just need something compact that they can strap to a helmet or backpack, the GoPro5 Hero Session features the same level of rugged durability as the Hero5, but in a body that's almost 50 percent lighter and significantly smaller.
+While it doesn't have a touchscreen, the Session can record in 4K.